The Realities and Myths of Practicing Law

 The judicial policy also affects many case decisions.
 In the ABA survey cited above, two out of every three lawyers surveyed reported concern that the court system they serve is becoming too political.

-3. I Will Make a Great Lawyer Because I Am Good at Arguing
+You Will Be a Great Lawyer Because You Are Good at Arguing

 Although litigation is an adversarial process, legal advocacy is not about “arguing” in the sense of engaging in a verbal battle with your opponent.
 Instead, it is about persuading your audience – judge, mediator, or jury – through a logical, well-researched, well-reasoned discussion based on the facts and the law.
 Thus, to succeed as a litigator, a track record of “winning arguments” is not as important as top-notch oral advocacy and writing skills.